mvac7/SDCC_AY38910RT_Lib/README.md

 It incorporates the SOUND function with the same behavior as the command included in MSX BASIC, as well as specific functions to modify the different sound parameters of the AY.

-It allows to use the internal PSG of the MSX or an external one (like the one incorporated in the MEGAFLASHROM SCC +).
+It allows to use the internal PSG of the MSX or an external one (like the one incorporated in the MEGAFLASHROM SCC+, Flashjacks or other).

 In the header file there is a definition of boolean type, needed for the functions.
 This type uses the values "true" or "false" in lowercase, which equals 1 and 0 respectively.